JNisk/airGLMs/README.md

 ## Description

 airGLMs is an R package for automatic iterative generalized linear model (GLM) selection.
-It uses a forward stepwise selection process with Akaike information criteria (AIC) to select models with user-determined dependent and independent variables, variable interaction terms, distributions and link functions and output file name.
+It uses a forward stepwise selection process, calling the `glm` function available in base R and using Akaike information criteria (AIC) to select models.
+The user determines dependent and independent variables, variable interaction terms, distributions and link functions and output file name in a plain text file.
 The package is focused on streamlined usability, as models for multiple dependent variables can be fitted with a single function call.
-It also utilizes an efficient iterative approach: instead of exhausting the entire model space of all the possible combinations of independent variables and interaction terms, variables are tested and added sequentially, which reduces runtime and memory load.
+It also utilizes an efficient iterative approach: variables are tested and added sequentially, which avoids the need to exhaust the entire model space of all possible combinations of independent variables and interaction terms, thus reducing runtime and memory load.

 ## Dependencies